cprussin/token/README.md

 Token.format = 'L'
 ```

-You can reset the class to its default cipher with a new random key and
+You can reset the class to its default payload format and default cipher with
-initialization vector by using `Token.reset`.
+a new random key and initialization vector by using `Token.reset`.

 ### Generate a Token